-ICS Paris is proud to announce that Milene Hacheme (grade 12, IBDP 2) is a finalist in this year's Junk Kouture France competition.
+ICS Paris is proud to announce that Milene Hacheme (grade 12, IBDP 2) was a finalist in this year's Junk Kouture France competition.

 Junk Kouture is a recycled fashion competition which challenges second level students to create wearable fashion designs from junk materials.